corda/corda-docs/content/en/docs/cenm/1.3/shell.md

 ### Local Mode

-The service can be configured to boot straight into the local shell upon startup by setting the `shell.localShell` optional configuration parameter to be true:
+The service can be configured to boot straight into the local shell upon start-up by setting the `shell.localShell` optional configuration parameter to be true:

 ```guess